Acontplus-S-A-S/acontplus-dotnet-libs/src/Acontplus.Infrastructure/README.md

 See `Extensions/HealthCheckEndpointExtensions.cs` for details.

----

-## 🗜️ Response Compression
+### Response Compression

 Optimize API performance with automatic response compression using Brotli and Gzip algorithms.
-Configurable MIME types and HTTPS-only compression for modern web applications.

-### Setup
+#### Setup

 ```csharp
 // Program.cs